netsec-ethz/rains/docs/rains-server-design.md

 processing stops.
 If a signature is expired it is removed and processing continues if there is at least one unexpired signature per Assertion.

-In case a public key is missing to verify a signature, TODO
+In case a public key is missing to verify any of the signatures on any of the Assertions contained in a message, one new messages is generated containing queries for all missing keys.
+This message is then sent back to the server from which the message with the missing keys originated except when the message was received from the zonePublisher.
+In that case the message is forwarded to the configured recursive resolver.
+In the mean time, the Assertions are added to the pending key cache such that this go routine can work on a different message.

 ### Engine